mnot/I-D/http-key/draft.md

 response can be used to satisfy a given request.
 When a cache fully implements this mechanism, it MAY ignore the Vary response header field.

-User agents can use this information to discover if additional content negotiation header fields might influence the resulting response.
+Additionally, user agents can use this information to discover if additional request header fields might influence the resulting response.

 The Key field-value is a comma-delimited list of selecting header fields (similar to Vary), with zero to many modifiers to each, delimited by